indiatoryy/canadian-stock-prediction/README.md

 ## Current Progress

 ### Data Collection
-We have collected historical stock price data for the top Canadian companies.
+I have collected historical stock price data for the top Canadian companies.
 The data spans from January 1, 2010, to April 30, 2024.
 The list of companies includes:

 * Royal Bank of Canada (RY.TO)
 * Toronto-Dominion Bank (TD.TO)